Updated: Aug 16

 For more info on the different types of training watch: What Is the Best Training Method?

 There should be a primary trainer in your home but, you should encourage your whole family to participate in the training activities.
 Every member of the “pack” must learn to communicate consistently and effectively in a way that your dog is able to understand.
-I feel like I'm beating an old drum but, the key here is consistency, consistency, consistency.
+I feel like I'm beating an old drum but, the key here is consistency.
+Repetition builds success, consistency speeds it up.
 Make a list of commands that you want to teach your dog and post it somewhere in sight.
 This will help everyone in the home remember the words that your dog is learning.
 Expand the list as you continue with training.

 For more info watch: How to Talk to Your Dog